akubera/pedantrs/README.md

   excessively large.
 * (WARN) Check that public constants are documented.
 * (WARN) Check that functions don't use overly deep nesting of expressions
+* (WARN) Check that private functions, traits, impls, modules, enums and structs are documented.